 The hill to the left is covered with non-native filaree.

 We descend the hill and see large patch of serpentine ahead.
 It is less green as it is less hospitable to the annual non-native grasses that dominate the clay soils.
 We skirt around it to the left.

 We walk past manzanita bushes filled with berries.

-We ascend a steep section of trail.
+We descend a steep section of trail.
 Cattle hoofprints in the soft soil make the footing tricky.

 Patch of brilliant yellow goldfields.

 This is a steep descent down the hill, lined with yellow California buttercups.